buildHelpers/webshell/Readme.md

 3. **Timeout Protection**: Commands have a 30-second timeout to prevent hanging processes
 4. **Input Validation**: All inputs are validated before execution
 5. **Production Use**: This server is designed for development/testing.
 Use with caution in production environments
-6. **Network Access**: Consider implementing authentication and HTTPS for production use
+6. **Network Access**: Always use authentication and HTTPS for production use
 7. **Session Isolation**: Each web terminal session is isolated and cleaned up properly
+8. **Secure Path Prefix**: Use random path prefixes to hide endpoint locations
+9. **File Upload Security**: Be cautious with file uploads - validate file types and sizes in production
+10. **HTTPS**: Always use HTTPS with valid certificates in production environments